-Report No. AR-03-02 issued January 22, 2003 Commonwealth Utilities Corporation Audit of Premium Pay, Overtime, and Salary Increases from October I, 1999 through September 30, 2001

-Date(s) of followup letter(s) sent : 9/2/03, 4/13/04 Date(s) of response letter(s) received : 2/21/03, 10/17/03
+Report No. AR-03-02 issued January 22, 2003 Commonwealth Utilities Corporation Audit of Premium Pay, Overtime, and Salary Increases from October I, 1999 through September 30, 2001 Date(s) of followup letter(s) sent : 9/2/03, 4/13/04, 9/27/04 Date(s) of response letter(s) received : 2/21/03, 10/17/03, 10/29/04 Recommendation I : Develop and adopt Personnel Rules and Regulations to cover promotion and salary increase justifications, and the various forms of premium pay it plans to use, as well as to conform to the requirements of the Fair Labor Standards Act concerning computation of overtime.

-Recommendation I : Develop and adopt Personnel Rules and Regulations to cover promotion and salary increase justifications, and the various forms of premium pay it plans to use, as well as to conform to the requirements of the Fair Labor Standards Act concerning computation of overtime.
-Agency to Act : Commonwealth Utilities Corporation Status : Resolved - Delinquent Agency Response : In her response dated 2/21/03, the CUC Executive Director informed OPA that the CUC Board of Directors adopted an interim manual for Human Resources Policies and Procedures (HRPP) on 12/27/02.
+Agency to Act: Commonwealth Utilities Corporation Status : Resolved - Active Agency Response: In her response dated 2/21/03, the CUC Executive Director informed OPA that the CUC Board of Directors adopted an interim manual for Human Resources Policies and Procedures (HRPP) on 12/27/02.
 Upon completion of its review from staff and management, the Board will adopt the manual in a final form and present it to the AGO for review and promulgation in the Commonwealth Register as a regulation.
 CUC is preparing to issue a solicitation for a firm to create new classification and compensation plans for reclassification for the Corporation.
 The HRPP will address the issues of promotion and provide for a competitive promotional process.
 The compensation plan will provide for step increases in salaries for employees.
 The HRPP requires strict compliance with the Fair Labor Standards Act and it is CUC's intention that, with the concurrence of the consulting firm doing the compensation plan, CUC will eliminate premium pay and incorporate all aspects of any individual position which would impact compensation into the base salary.
 Based on the information provided, this recommendation is considered resolved until such time that the manual for HRPP is promulgated as regulations.

 In her response dated 10/17/0, the CUC Executive Director stated that the Board's Personnel Committee is pursuing the revision of their existing Personnel Rules and Regulations to be presented to the Board for approval and for promulgation as CUC Regulations.
-Additional Information or Action Required : CUC should provide OPA a copy of the manual for HRPP promulgated as regulations.
-Recommendation 8 : Require that all future salary increases are properly justified.
-Agency to Act : Commonwealth Utilities Corporation Status : Resolved - Delinquent Agency Response : In her response dated 2/21/03, the CUC Executive Director informed OPA that this recommendation can not be fully addressed until the implementation of a final manual compensation and classification schedule.
-Based on the interim manual, it is CUC's intention that all future salary increases will be justified by the overall salary planning a documented system for promotion.
-OPA was provided a directive from the Executive Director to Division Managers and Section Supervisors dated 2/19/03 requiring that any request for salary increase or "adjustments" be justified at the time of initiation and submitted for approval to the Executive Director and the Budget Office prior to any actions being taken by Human Resources to implement such a change.
-The Executive Director further stated that CUC will carefully scrutinize any such requests and intends, absent compelling reasons, to defer any requests until such compensation plan is adopted.
-In her response dated 10/17/03, the CUC Executive Director stated that the private contractor they hired to prepare their classification and compensation schedule is expected to submit its final draft of their work by November 2003.